LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-Method `login()` accepts token, updates both localStorage and axios headers with it, and then redirects to route name of our choice.
+Method `login()` accepts the token, updates both localStorage and axios headers with it, and then redirects to the route name of our choice.

 ```js
 function login(accessToken) {